MicrosoftDocs/biztalk-docs/his/core/as-400-definition-properties1.md

  **Comment**
  Optionally, enter a comment of not more than 25 characters long.

-## AS/400 Definition Properties: Terminal Types
+## IBM System i Definition Properties: Terminal Types
  **Terminal Names**
  Terminal names are displayed.
 You can remove selection of individual terminal names that do not apply to your network configuration by clearing the checkbox opposite the name